XayOn/vinisto/docs/Readme.rst

 ------------

 This requires pyaudio.
-I recommend installing pyaudio from your package manager, IE in debian
+I recommend installing pyaudio from your package manager It also requires pygame, wich requires the same treatment.

+IE debian:

 ::

-    apt-get install python-pyaudio
+    apt-get install python-pyaudio python-pygame

 After that, pip install vinisto will do the magic.